An atlas of K3 surfaces with finite automorphism group: Introduction

+There exists, moreover, a double cover of $\,\PP^{2}$ branched over a sextic curve with one node.
+Through that node, there are $8$ lines that are tangent to the sextic at another intersection point.
+There are $64$ conics that are $6$-tangent to the sextic.
+The $72=8+64$ curves and the node are the images of the $145$ $\cu$-curves on $X$.

+The two involutions corresponding to the two covers we described generate the automorphism group $(\ZZ/2\ZZ)^{2}$ of~$X$. \end{thm}

-The other members of the family have a similar description as double covers of $\mathbf{F}_{2}$ or $\mathbf{F}_{4}$ and one can similarly describe their $\cu$-curves.
+The other members of the family have a similar description as double covers of $\mathbf{F}_{2}$ or $\mathbf{F}_{4}$, and one can describe their $\cu$-curves similarly.
 As above, these surfaces have another model as a double cover of $\PP^{2}$ branched over a sextic curve.
-In most of the cases, the set of $\cu$-curves can be naturally decomposed as the union of two sets of $\cu$-curves having a different behavior: one set generates the Néron-Severi lattice, it has a dual graph which is directly related to the name of the lattice and can be easily represented, the second set is a set of extra $\cu$-curves which, when they exist, form an interesting configuration, sometimes very symmetric.
-Often the curves of the second set occur as pull-back under a double cover of conics or lines in $\PP^{2}$ that are tangent to the sextic branch curve at any intersection points.
+In most cases, the set of $\cu$-curves can be naturally decomposed as the union of two sets of $\cu$-curves having a different behavior: one set generates the N\'eron--Severi lattice; it has a dual graph which is directly related to the name of the lattice and can be easily represented.
+The second set is a set of extra $\cu$-curves which, when they exist, form an interesting configuration, sometimes very symmetric.
+Often the curves of the second set occur as pull-backs under a double cover of conics or lines in $\PP^{2}$ that are tangent to the sextic branch curve at an intersection point.

+In this paper, we also describe the configurations of the $\cu$-curves contained in the K3 surfaces.
+The perhaps nicest configuration is as follows.

+\begin{thm} Let $X$ be a general K3 surface with N\'eron--Severi lattice $U(4)\oplus A_{1}^{\oplus3}$.
+The surface $X$ is a double cover of $\,\PP^{2}$ branched over a smooth sextic curve $C_{6}$ such that there exist $12$ conics that are tangent to the sextic at an intersection point; the $24$ $\cu$-curves on $X$ are mapped in pairs to the $12$ conics.